jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 EndSection
 ```

 As you can see each device has an `Identifier`, `Driver` and some options.
-We just defined a mouse, a keyboard and a touchpad and gave them some names.
+Above we defined a mouse, a keyboard and a touchpad and gave them some names.

 ```text
 Section "Device"